jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

 Part-year calculations: effect
 (3) The part-year calculations may give rise to income and deductions for the income year, but they do not create any part-year tax return obligations.
 The 2 part-year calculations compose 1 income tax liability for 1 income year.
 Part-year calculations for transfers
-(4) Where a life insurer (the transferor) transfers life insurance business to another life insurer (the transferee), the transferor does a part-year calculation, as described in subsection (2), for each class of policy in the transferred business, but only for their part-year ending on the day the transfer occurs.
+(4) Where a life insurer (the transferor) transfers life insurance business to another life insurer (the transferee), the transferor does a part-year calculation immediately before the transfer, as described in subsection (2), for each class of policy in the transferred business, but only for their part-year ending on the day the transfer occurs.
 The transferee also does a part-year calculation for the transferred policies, as described in subsection (2), but only for their part-year starting on the day the transfer occurs.
-The transferee's relevant opening part-year reserve amounts under sections EY 23 to EY 27 equal the transferor's relevant closing part-year reserve amounts, and if the life reinsurance associated with a class of policies is not assigned by the transferor to the transferee, those reserve amounts are calculated without subtracting relevant life reinsurance amounts.
+The transferee's relevant opening part-year reserve amounts under sections EY 23 to EY 27 equal the transferor's relevant closing part-year reserve amounts immediately before the transfer, and if the life reinsurance associated with a class of policies is not assigned by the transferor to the transferee, those reserve amounts are calculated without subtracting relevant life reinsurance amounts.
 Part-year calculations for transfers: effect
 (5) Transferor's and transferee's part-year calculations may give rise to income and deductions for the income year, but they do not create any part-year tax return obligations.
 Part-year calculations: end of transitional adjustments